Dec 18, 2024 • 7 min read

 Get a tourist visa in advance from your local embassy or consulate, or online

 If you are not eligible for visa-free travel or a VoA, you will need to apply for a tourist visa ahead of your visit.
-It allows a stay of up to 60 days and is valid for three or six months.
+It allows a stay of up to 60 days at a time and is valid for three or six months.
 Fees and conditions vary; contact your local Thai embassy or consulate for the latest rules.

 The Thai government's e-visa process makes applying online a possibility for eligible nationalities.
 Use the Q&A form to understand if this process is open to you.
 If it is, you can create an online account and follow the steps to provide all the requested information digitally, paying the application fee ahead of processing.
 If your application is successful, a confirmation email will be sent to you, which you should print out and show to airline or immigration officials when traveling to Thailand.